Cioccolato di Modica: Manufacturing

-Modica chocolate is cold processed and has no cocoa butter added, at 45 degrees Celsius and without conching process sugar does not dissolve; that's why it has a different texture.
+Modica chocolate is cold processed and has no cocoa butter added, at 45 degrees Celsius and without the conching process sugar does not dissolve; that's why it has a different texture.
+The finished chocolate therefore has a grainy, rough consistency, with the inclusion of small air bubbles; it crumbles when broken.
+When sold, the bars are slightly gray on the surface due to the cocoa butter that has been excreted.
+In the mouth, the chocolate unfolds an intense cocoa aroma.
 According to the age old Modica cold working process all the beneficial properties of cocoa are kept intact.